iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/how_tos/post_installation.md

 ## Default Configuration

-There are default configuration files available that you can use:

-- `config_testnet.json` - Includes the default values required to join the Shimmer Testnet.
-- `config_defaults.json` - Includes all default parameters used by HORNET.
-You can use this file as a reference when customizing your `config.json`
+There is a default configuration file (`config_defaults.json`) available that you can use to see the default parameters for Hornet and use as a reference when customizing your `config.json`

-You can pick one of these files and use it as your `config.json` to join the configured network.

 Please see the [`config.json`](../references/configuration.md) and [`peering.json`](../references/peering.md) articles for more information about the contents of the configuration files.